sociomantic-tsunami/libdrizzle-redux/docs/compiling.rst

 To link your app to libdrizzle-redux you need to provide the following to GCC, this assumes that the library is in your library and include paths::

-   gcc app.c -oapp -ldrizzle-redux -lssl
+   gcc app.c -oapp -ldrizzle-redux -lpthread

 A tool called :program:``libdrizzle-redux-config`` is included to also assist with this.